pioneer-dsl-2018/what-is-a-DSL/README.md

    + Critique each other's work
    + Identify some discussion questions for our next meeting.

-**This part of the assignment is due by
-[Thursday, March 15 at 8:59pm, Pacific Daylight Time][WorldClock2].**
+**The critiques and discussion questions are due by [Thursday, March 15 at 8:59pm, Pacific Daylight Time][WorldClock2].**

 After this assignment, you should be able to: